coq/coq/doc/sphinx/language/extensions/match.rst

 The full syntax of `match` is presented in :ref:`match_term`.
 Identifiers in patterns are either constructor names or variables.
-Any identifier that is not the constructor of an inductive or co-inductive type is considered to be a variable.
+Any identifier that is not the constructor of an inductive or coinductive type is considered to be a variable.
 A variable name cannot occur more than once in a given pattern.
 It is recommended to start variable names by a lowercase letter.